 As successful practitioners in education we will have bright, colourful, stimulating and busy classrooms, fantastic for general stimulation but very distracting when we want to work with individual learners.
 For sensory work we need to focus the learner’s senses upon the stimuli we are presenting.
 In the general classroom there is too much going on and other adults and learners moving around causing distractions.

-Do you remember the older style prams, with hoods and some sort of mobile strung across the front.
+Do you remember the older style prams, with hoods and some sort of mobile strung across the front?
 Without understanding or appreciating the psychology, people had automatically provided a safe environment where all the stimuli came from a predictable direction.
 This reduces anxiety and decreases stress caused by the child worrying about noises and movement that he or she can’t see.

-A black umbrella provides a dark background to present brightly coloured or battery operated lighting effects against.
-The contrast between dark and light exaggerates the stimuli and can improve the child’s locating, tracking and reaching skills.
+A black umbrella provides a dark background for brightly coloured or battery-operated lighting effects.
+The contrast between dark and light exaggerates the stimuli and can improve the learner’s locating, tracking and reaching skills.
 Hang fluorescent materials from the spokes and light them up with UV blacklight from a handheld torch to increase the power of the visual effect.
-The range of fluorescent objects is endless, body scrubs have good tactile properties.
-Scoobie strings at around £2.00 a pack provide good fluorescent materials to hang from the spokes.
+The range of fluorescent objects is endless; body scrubs have good tactile properties, and Scoobie strings (at around £2.00 a pack) provide good fluorescent materials to hang from the spokes.